 Thursday, March 21, 2013

-The maternal grandfather of our subject was Jacob Bovee, who for a number of years made his home in Mohawk County, New York, but later in life was a resident of Genesee County, New York, were his death occurred at the age of seventy years.
+The maternal grandfather of our subject was Jacob Bovee, who for a number of years made his home in Mohawk County, New York, but later in life was a resident of Genesee County, New York, where is death occurred at the age of seventy years.

 At the present time Mr. Canniff is filling the position of President of the Village Board, and has been School Director ever since the organization of the district to which Copemish belongs.
-He was elected Supervisor of Cleon Township in 1877, filling the office eight years successively, and for three years was President and Treasurer of the Farmers’ Mutual Insurance Company of Manistee, Benzie and Mason Counties.
-In politics he is a stanch supported of the Republican principles.
+He was elected Supervisor of Cleon Township in 1877, filling the office eight years successfully, and for three years was President and Treasurer of the Farmers' Mutual Insurance Company of Manistee, Benzie, and Mason Counties.
+In politics he is a stanch supporter of Republican principles.
 He is a man of good business ability, well informed, and has the regard of the entire community.

 This picture was taken around 1900.
 In the back row are the son and daughter, Frank Perry Canniff and Leila Faith Canniff.
 In the front row is wife, Lemira Wilmuth Perry, and Chauncey Bird Canniff.

-I was researching when George Chubb may have owned a store in Harlan, and I found a listing of US Postmasters for our area.
+I was researching when George Chubb may have owned a store in Harlan, and I found a listing of U.S. postmasters for our area.
 In the very early years, the postmaster in a certain area was often also the owner of a store.
 I found George Chubb in the list -- appointed in 1899.
 I also found Alfred Churchill who sold one of the Harlan stores to Egbert Marcellus Wagner.
 Both Churchill and Wagner were appointed postmasters in the years that I assume they owned the store.
 It is interesting to see that each of the small communities began to lose their post offices as mail service became consolidated in the village of Copemish.
-Here is the list I made from the information in the NARA volumes.
+Here is the list I made from information in the National Archives volumes.

 Name